FLPHG Technical Information

 Spark Plug Cross Reference - Check out this chart to find a local replacement for your Radne spark plug: http://www.nology.com/chart.html The NRG uses the Nippon-Denso #W22MP-U

-2-Cycle Engine Animation - This is an excellent animation and description of how a 2-cycle engine works, including the role of the expansion chamber in the exhaust.
+2-Cycle Engine Animation - This is an excellent animation of how a 2-cycle engine works, including the role of the expansion chamber in the exhaust.
 Note that the animation shows a Reed Valve between the carb and crankcase.
 The design of the Radne is slightly different in that it uses a "piston ported" design which does not incorporate a Reed Valve.

 Radne Power Curve - These KW vs RPM power curves were supplied by Radne for the 120 Aero engine.
 You have a choice of either the original Microsoft Excel Spreadsheet or printed in an Adobe pdf format file.
 (Note: 1 KW=1.341 HP; 10.21 KW=13.7 HP) Here is another version of the plot which shows Power and Torque in both metric and English units.